wdecoster/cramino/README.md

 * calculating a normalised number of reads per chromosome, e.g. to determine the sex or aneuploidies (`--karyotype`)
 * information about the phase blocks. (`--phased`)
 * information about number of splice sites. (`--spliced`)
 * histograms of read lengths and read identities, as below. (`--hist`).
 With `--phased`, also a histogram of phase block lengths.
+With `--scaled`, read length and Phred accuracy histograms are basepair-weighted.
 Please let me know if the histograms look inappropriately scaled for your data.
 * histogram bin counts in TSV format (`--hist-count`).
 With `--scaled`, the TSV values are basepair totals instead of read counts.

 When `--hist` or `--hist-count` is set, JSON output includes histogram bins under `histograms.read_length` and `histograms.q_score`.
 Each bin includes `start`, `end` (or `null` for overflow), `count`, and `bases`.